aburenko/GamingDigestModel/README.md

 # GamingDigestModel (Proof of Concept)
-Find highlights in a game video stream recoding on example of DayZ Streams using ResNet18 and LSTM.
+Finds highlights in a game video stream recoding on example of DayZ Streams using ResNet18 and LSTM.

-This project is just a Proof of Concept and thus contains hardcoded values etc.
+This project is just a Proof of Concept and thus contains hardcoded values and it not expected to provide perfect results.

+## Idea
+Once I have heard streamer say that he would give a lot for a model that compiles raw streams into video with highlights.
+This project adresses the issue and creates a MWP for such a problem.

+Example of integration: App which takes a stream as an input and provides interface for quickly creating compilation videos for a YouTube channel.
+Such a service can potentially be sold for a small fee and provide a great use for a streamer.

 ## Pipeline
 We take an example video: https://www.youtube.com/watch?v=kt8wMx_c22g